Sarveshwar20/JWE-server-client-example/README.md

 ## About

-This example is a small ready to go implementation of JWE in a server-client applicaton based on cisco's node-jose (https://github.com/cisco/node-jose/).
+This example is a small ready to go implementation of JWE in a server-client applicaton which is based on cisco's node-jose (https://github.com/cisco/node-jose/).

 ## For Encryption